UNStats/website/README.md

 # United Nations World Data Forum website

-This is the repository for the new United Nations World Data Forum website https://undataforum.org.
-This is a monorepo that contains the following workspaces that manage parts of [undataforum.org](https://undataforum.org):
+This is the repository for the new United Nations World Data Forum website (not yet launched).
+This is a monorepo that contains the following workspaces:

 | Workspace               | Description                                                    |
 | :---------------------- | :------------------------------------------------------------- |